Albert S. Ruddy: Career

-Ruddy then worked designing homes for a construction company, in Hackensack, New Jersey.
+While he was at USC, he accompanied his girlfriend, who was employed on one of Roger Corman's first movies, to Palm Springs and wound up becoming the art director for The Beast with a Million Eyes (1955).
+Ruddy also designed a monster for the film for $50.
+Ruddy worked designing homes for a construction company, in Hackensack, New Jersey.
+This eventually led to him meeting Warner Brothers studio chief Jack L. Warner, who offered him a job in Los Angeles after being impressed by Ruddy's knowledge and enthusiasm.

-After a short stint at Warner Brothers, brought about by a chance meeting with studio chief Jack L. Warner, Ruddy moved on to become a programmer trainee at the RAND Corporation in Santa Monica, California.
-Returning to entertainment, Ruddy was a television writer at Universal Studios, but left when Marlon Brando Sr., father of the legendary actor, hired him to produce Wild Seed (1965).
+After a short stint at Warner Brothers, Ruddy moved on to become a programmer trainee at the RAND Corporation in Santa Monica, California.
+Returning to entertainment, Ruddy became a television writer at Universal Studios, but left when Marlon Brando Sr., father of the actor Marlon Brando, hired him to produce Wild Seed (1965), which was produced by Brando Jr.'s Pennebaker Productions.

-With this film completed, Ruddy co-created Hogan's Heroes (CBS, 1965–1971), which was a critical and commercial success and ran for six seasons.
+With this film completed, Ruddy co-created Hogan's Heroes (CBS, 1965–1971), which was a critical and commercial success and ran for six seasons, despite network doubts about the suitability of WWII Nazis as comedic characters.
 As the sitcom wound down its run, Ruddy returned to films, producing two comedies: Little Fauss and Big Halsy (1970), about two motorcycle racers, and Making It (1971), about a sexually triumphant high school student who beds the gerontophobic wife of his gym teacher.

 In 1972, he produced The Godfather, an adaptation of Mario Puzo's novel.
-The film was a massive success both commercially and critically, and is regarded as one of the best films ever made, as well as a landmark of the gangster genre.
+During the development of The Godfather, Ruddy held secret meetings with Joseph Colombo, Colombo's son and even 1,500 delegates of the Italian-American Civil Rights League which led to him gaining trust that the film would not stereotype or defame Italians.
+His numerous meetings with Anthony Colombo proved very productive in gaining trust from the League and the Colombo Family.
+The film was a massive commercial and critical success and is regarded as one of the best films ever made, as well as a landmark of the gangster genre.
 The film was nominated for eleven Academy Awards and won three – including Ruddy's first of two Oscars for Best Picture.

 In 1974, Ruddy produced an adaptation of his own story treatment as The Longest Yard.
-The film, which has been described as "the first successful modern sports movie", was very successful financially and was subsequently remade twice with Ruddy as executive producer (as Mean Machine (2001) and as The Longest Yard (2005)).
+The film, which has been described as "the first successful modern sports movie", was very successful financially and was subsequently remade twice with Ruddy as executive producer (as Mean Machine (2001) and as The Longest Yard (2005).

 The following year, Ruddy produced director and animator Ralph Bakshi's satirical film Coonskin (1975).
-The film was extremely controversial and initially received negative reviews, but it would eventually earn critical acclaim and develop a cult following with cinema devotees around the globe.
-It remains one of director Quentin Tarantino's favorite movies.
+The film was extremely controversial and initially received negative reviews, but it would eventually earn critical acclaim.
+It is one of director Quentin Tarantino's favorite movies.